uqhwen2/MACAL/README.md

 # MACAL

-We acknowledge the existing contributions from the wide community, the folders "bmdal_reg" and "causal_bald" are baselines and also estimators citing from existing literatures as follows:
+We acknowledge the existing contributions from the broad community, the folders "bmdal_reg" and "causal_bald" are baselines and also estimators citing from existing literatures as follows:

 BMDAL: "[Black-Box Batch Active Learning for Regression](https://arxiv.org/abs/2302.08981)":